imgpsh_fullsize_anim

 Heating Your Tent During the Winter Months

-Now that summer is long gone and we’re firmly into fall, it’s time to start planning some fall and winter camping trips.
+Now that summer is over and we’re firmly into fall, it’s time to start planning some fall and winter camping trips.

 Of course, that means having some means of heating your tent so you stay nice and warm despite the temperature outside…